redifo/Project3/README.md

 ### Acknowledgments

-I would like to acknowledge the following people:
+I would like to thank the following people:

+* My girlfirend ege for her support and testing attempts.

 * My code institute mentor Jubril Akole for his support and working extra just to have a final meeting with me before the deadline.